Brétigny-sur-Orge train crash

 On 12 July 2013, a train crash in the commune of Brétigny-sur-Orge in the southern suburbs of Paris left seven people dead and 428 injured when a passenger train carrying 385 people derailed and hit the station platform.

+The crash resulted from a fault in the rail track.

 Until the Eckwersheim derailment 2 years later, which killed 11 people, the crash was the deadliest in France since the 1988 Gare de Lyon accident 25 years prior in which 56 people were killed.

 Accident

 At 17:11 CEST (15:11 UTC) on 12 July 2013, SNCF Corail Intercités train 3657 from Paris Gare d'Austerlitz to Limoges derailed and crashed at Brétigny station, resulting in the deaths of seven people (three passengers on the train and four on the platform) and injuries to "dozens" more.
 There were 385 passengers on the train, and the crash occurred a few minutes after the train departed Austerlitz at 16:53.
 It was scheduled to arrive at Limoges-Bénédictins at 20:05.
 The trains and platforms at Brétigny were particularly busy as it was rush hour and the Friday before the Bastille Day holiday weekend.

 The train was not scheduled to stop and was travelling at 137 km/h at the time of the crash, well below the speed limit of 150 km/h.
 The last four carriages derailed on a double slip, and the train then separated between the fourth and fifth carriages.
 The rear of the train deviated to the left from Track 1 to Track 3 at the following turnout.
 With the fifth and seventh carriages following different tracks, the sixth carriage was dragged along the platform between them for a distance of around 100 metres, during which it was pierced by a beam supporting the roof.
 The fifth carriage first hit the platform on its left and then came to rest along the opposite platform.